 - Whipped cream (optional)

-- Unwrap the refrigerated pastry dough onto a lightly floured surface and roll out into a circle, about 1/4" thickness.
-The dough should be roughly 13" in diameter.
+- Unwrap the refrigerated pastry dough onto a lightly floured surface and roll out into a circle, about 1/4-inch thickness.
+The dough should be roughly 13 inches in diameter.
 Lightly fold the dough over in half and then in half again.
-Place in a 9" pie plate with the point of the triangle in the center and unfold to fit the pie plate.
-Gently fit the dough into the pie dish with overhang all around.
-Trim the overhang to about 1-1/2".
-Roll both the edge under, all around the pie to make a thick edge.
-Crimp the edge all around.
+Place the dough in the pie plate i with the point of the triangle in the center, and unfold the dough to fit the pie plate.
+Gently fit the dough into the pie dish with some overhang all around.
+Trim the overhang to about 1-1/2 inches.
+Roll the edge under all around the pie to make a thick edge and then crimp the edge all around.
 Lay a sheet of plastic wrap over the dough and put the dish into the freezer.

 - Meanwhile, preheat the oven to 350 degrees F. If using a glass pie dish move the rack to the lower half of the oven; for a metal pan have a rack ready in the center.

 - In the bowl of a stand mixer, beat the butter, granulated sugar and brown sugar for about 5 minutes until light and fluffy.
-Add in the eggs and vanilla and mix together.
+Add in the eggs and vanilla and mix them together.
 Add in the flour and mix until just combined.
-Stir in the chocolate chunks and Heath Bar chunks.
+Stir in the chocolate chunks and Heath Bar toffee pieces.

 - Take the pie shell from the freezer.
 Spoon the cookie dough into the shell, gently spreading it edge to edge and smoothing the top.

-- Bake for about 50 minutes, until the crust has browned and a tester inserted in the middle comes out clean.
-Remove to a wire rack to cool.
-Allow it to cool for at least 15 minutes.
+- Bake the pie for about 50 minutes, until the crust has browned and a tester inserted in the middle comes out clean.
+Place the pie on a wire rack to cool for at least 15 minutes.